-Our common stock is quoted under the ticker symbol "PPCB" on the OTCQB operated by OTC Markets Group, Inc. Only a limited market exists for our securities.
+Our common stock is quoted under the ticker symbol "PPCB" on the OTCQB.
+Only a limited market exists for our common stock.
 There is no assurance that a regular trading market will develop, or if developed, that it will be sustained.
-Therefore, a stockholder may be unable to resell his securities in Propanc.
+Therefore, a stockholder may be unable to resell his securities in our Company.